Life Insurance Lawyer Serving Texas

 However, the fine print in these new policies often states that the old policy will be used as a loan against the new.
 Funds from the old policy are then “churned” into the new policy to cover the premiums.
 This process leaves both policies empty.

 If your life insurance company has deceived you with a churning scam, our Texas legal team can help you build a case against them.
-Contact Boonswang today.
+Contact Boonswang Law today.

 Insurance Bad Faith

 Bad faith acts by insurance companies are all too common.
 In these cases, the insurance company knowingly issues a fraudulent denial to prevent the beneficiary from claiming death benefits.
-Examples include failure to pay the full policy amount, excessive delay of payments, and denials based on a small or nonexistent technicality.
+Examples include failure to pay the full policy amount, excessive delay of payments, and life insurance claim denials based on a small or nonexistent technicality.

 If you suspect your life insurance company is acting in bad faith, our Texas life insurance lawyers can help.

 It is likely you have never worked with a life insurance lawyer before.
 We want to tell you upfront what you can expect from us.
-Instead of handling your claim on your own, allow the experienced TX life insurance lawyers at Boonswang Law to provide you with the following:
+Instead of handling your claim on your own, allow the experienced Texas life insurance lawyers at Boonswang Law to provide you with the following:

 • Review the life insurance policy to determine coverage and exclusions